Probably one of the most known Portuguese trades, Port Wine is a unique and exceptional wine.

 A curious fact is that Port Wine export growth is, in part, due to a time of great rivalry between the maritime empires in the North, when the Flemish and the British, in the detriment of wines from France, increased their demand for Iberian wines, late in the seventeenth century.

 England, in particular, significantly increased its quantity of Port Wine imports, trading it in exchange for Codfish.

 These merchants had now to face a new challenge, the vineyards were found at a considerable distance from Viana do Castelo region, where the commercial hub of the English merchants was located.
-The solution was quite obvious, they decided to take advantage of the Douro River to carry down the wine to Oporto, which is bathed by the Atlantic Ocean.
+The solution was quite obvious, they decided to take advantage of the Douro River to carry down the wine to Oporto, which is also bathed by the Atlantic Ocean.
 Once there, the wine was transferred onto ships travelling to England.
 So, by this time, the name came quite naturally, and became known as "Oporto wine" or "Port" as it is know today.

 With its tremendous success, as a result of the high demand and growing appetite for this wine on English territory, and as it happened with all great wines, Port Wine quickly became threatened by the rise of poor imitations, fraud, and infractions.
 This lead to a huge price drop and a large decline of the British demand.